jpbywater/wizchat/README.md

 New users can be given:
 - user interface access by adding a user to the 'participant' group
 - supervisor interface access by adding a user to the 'oz' group

+# Supervisor functions
+After logging in, supervisors can pick from a list of logged in users and can pick their supervisor role.

+# Saved chat data
+The chat data for each conversation is saved in JSON format in the chat_data field of the 'Saved Chat' database table.